taminob/Game-of-Life/README.md

 or depending on the operating system in the GUI.
 The start of programs in the GUI of the OS is usually implemented with a double click.

 ### Getting started
-Please read carefully the help which can be opened by the shortcut 'H'.
+For questions, please use the help, which can be opened by the shortcut 'H'.

 ### Write own '*.gol' files:
 The GOL '*.gol' file format has a simple structure: